KeesHiemstra/Tools/CopyLogonBackgroundPicture/README.md

 ### Wish list

 - [ ] Hide the small pictures.
+- [ ] Find the correct extension of the picture.
+- [X] Make the folder don't hard coded.
 - [X] Order the files on date descending.
 - [X] Use a slide-strip.
 - [X] Picture with size and date.